• Skip to main content

 Both ingredients are parts of plants (fresh or dried) that are used to enhance the flavor of foods.
 They’ve also been known to preserve foods, cure illness and enhance cosmetics.

-The difference between the two is where they are obtained from a plant.
+The difference between the two is that they are obtained from a plant.

 Herbs come from the leafy and green part of the plant.